mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 This is Python code that uses SQLAlchemy.
-Sqlalchemy is  a very powerful ORM which will convert this Python code to SQL and send the correponding queries to MySQL.
+SQLAlchemy is  a very powerful ORM which will convert this Python code to SQL and send the corresponding queries to MySQL.
 At least in theory we do not need to know MySQL if we use SQLAlchemy.
 (But because of something that Joel Spolsky calls [the law of leaky abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/),